golsun/StyleFusion/README.md

 # StyleFusion
-StyleFusion is a generalized version of [SpaceFusion](https://github.com/golsun/SpaceFusion), which allows jointly learnining from a conversational dataset and other formats of text (e.g., non-parallel, non-conversational stylized text dataset).
+StyleFusion is a model jointly learnining from a conversational dataset and other formats of text (e.g., non-parallel, non-conversational stylized text dataset).
 In out EMNLP 2019 paper, we demonstrated its use to generate response in style of **Sherlock Holmes** and **arXiv**.
+StyleFusion is a generalized version of [SpaceFusion](https://github.com/golsun/SpaceFusion).

 ## Dataset
 In our paper, we trained the model using the following three datasets.